 Bariatric residents and patients with incontinence have an increased risk of developing skin breakdown due to inadequate blood supply from immobility and difficulty in keeping skin clean.

 During a hospital stay, patients’ skin may be impacted by long bed stays and sitting in a single position for too long.
 Long staying patients may be susceptible to bedsores or pressure ulcers.
 Items in the hospital environment, such as unfamiliar soap and cleaning products may more easily dry out patients skin.

-One way staff can help address skin breakdown prevention is by identifying a resident’s mobility and positioning needs while he or she is seated, and leveraging equipment that may aid with skin breakdown prevention.
+One way staff can help address skin breakdown in elderly residents is by identifying an individual’s mobility and positioning needs while he or she is seated, and leveraging equipment that may aid with skin breakdown prevention.
 Consider abnormal posture issues, such as posterior pelvic tilt or pelvic rotation due to the frequency of being supine or seated.

 Take, for example, Mr. Smith, a resident who frequently slides into a posterior pelvic tilt.
 In this position, an enormous amount of pressure is driving down on his coccyx and greater trochanters, putting Mr. Smith at high risk for coccyx and hip wounds.
 To help correct this seating challenge, a cushion that is built up in the front, like a wedge, can be used to help with sacral sitting.
 These types of cushions help to position the pelvis back into the seat, which will redistribute pressure away from bony prominences.